chrippa/livestreamer/CONTRIBUTING.rst

 Livestreamer can always use more plugins.
 Look through the GitHub issues if you are looking for something to implement.

-There is no plugin documentation at the moment, but look at the existing plugins to get an idea of how it works.
+There is no plugin documentation at the moment but look at the existing plugins to get an idea of how it works.

 Write Documentation